 The Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, has been ranked as the No. 1 Department of Pediatrics in the country by U.S. News for the last 10 years.

 Several of our highly ranked programs are home to trailblazing initiatives conducting visionary research that translates into clinical care breakthroughs and transforms lives.
 Those extraordinary efforts are spotlighted below.

 No. 4 Ranked

 Why the rankings matter

-To create the 2018-19 rankings, U.S. News surveyed 189 pediatric facilities across the country.
-The rankings rely on clinical data and on an annual survey of pediatric specialists.
-The rankings methodology considers clinical outcomes, such as mortality and infection rates, efficiency and coordination of care delivery, and compliance with "best practices."
+When creating its rankings, U.S. News relies on clinical data, supplied by the nearly 200 pediatric hospitals it surveys, and on an annual survey of nearly 11,000 pediatric specialists across the country.
+The ranking methodology considers patient outcomes, such as mortality, complications and infection rates; efficiency and coordination of care delivery, and compliance with "best practices."
 Surgical success rates, adequacy of nurse staffing, procedure and patient volume, availability of programs for particular illnesses and conditions, and much more were components of the survey.

 No other pediatric hospital in our region has ever been named to the U.S. News Honor Roll.